megaStar277/gtag-opt-in/README.md

-# gtag-opt-in
+# GTag Opt In
-Google Tag Opt In
+> Google Analytics Opt In

 ## Goal
 The library's goal is to facilitate using an opt-in approach of cookies with Google Analytics.